Forward from the Author

 shatter.”

-Suitors admire from a safe distance
+Suitors admired from a safe distance

 for there is no mercy and no middle road